Today's Articles

 Mobutu, a member of the Ngbandi ethnic group, was born in Lisala, Belgian Congo.
 Mobutu's mother, Marie Madeleine Yemo, was a hotel maid who fled to Lisala to escape the harem of a local village chief.
 There she met and married Albéric Gbemani, a cook for a Belgian judge.
 Shortly afterward, she gave birth to Mobutu.
 An uncle selected the name "Mobutu."
 Gbemani died when Mobutu was eight.
 Thereafter he was raised by an uncle and a grandfather.

 The Belgian judge's wife took a liking to Mobutu.
 She taught him to speak, read, and write fluently in the French language, the official language of the country in the colonial period.
 His widowed mother, Yemo, relied on the help of relatives to support her four children, and the family moved often.
-Mobutu's earliest education occurred in the capital Léopoldville (now Kinshasa).
+Mobutu's earliest education occurred in the capital, Léopoldville (now Kinshasa).
 His mother eventually sent him to an uncle in Coquilhatville, where he attended the Christian Brothers School, a Catholic-mission boarding school.
 Mobutu found discipline in army life and a father figure in Sergeant Louis Bobozo.

-As a soldier, Mobutu wrote pseudonymously on contemporary politics for Actualités Africaines (African News), a magazine set up by a Belgian colonial.
+As a soldier, Mobutu pseudonymously wrote about contemporary politics for Actualités Africaines (African News), a magazine set up by a Belgian colonial.
 In 1956, he quit the army and became a full-time journalist.
 Two years later, he went to Belgium to cover the 1958 World Exposition and stayed to receive training in journalism.
 By this time, Mobutu had met many young Congolese intellectuals challenging colonial rule.
 He became friendly with Patrice Lumumba and joined Lumumba's Movement National Congolais (MNC).
 Mobutu eventually became Lumumba's aide.
 Several contemporaries indicate that Belgian intelligence had recruited Mobutu to be an informer to the government.

 During the Congo Crisis, Mobutu, serving as Chief of Staff of the Army and supported by Belgium and the United States, deposed the democratically elected government of Nationalist Patrice Lumumba in 1960.
 Mobutu installed a government that arranged for Lumumba's execution in 1961 and continued to lead the country's armed forces until he took power directly in a second coup in 1965.
-To consolidate his power, he established the Popular Movement of the Revolution as the sole legal political party in 1967, changed the Congo's name to Zaire in 1971, and his name to Mobutu Sese Seko in 1972.
+To consolidate his power, he established the Popular Movement of the Revolution as the sole legal political party in 1967, changed Congo's name to Zaire in 1971, and changed his name to Mobutu Sese Seko in 1972.

 Mobutu claimed his political ideology was "neither left nor right, nor even center."
 Still, in practice, he developed an intensely autocratic regime, even by the African standards of his time.
 He attempted to purge the country of all colonial cultural influence through his program of "national authenticity".
 During his rule, he amassed a large personal fortune through economic exploitation and corruption, leading some to call his rule a "kleptocracy."
 He presided over widespread human rights violations.
 Under his rule, the nation also suffered from uncontrolled inflation, an immense debt, and massive currency devaluations.